Evanto/zen3/readme.txt

-It's personal home page Vasiluk Dmitrij v 0.1
+It's a personal homehome page for Vasiluk Dmitry v 0.1
 We have be design from lpgenerator.
-I'm test sendler script.
+I'm testing sendler script.